Deobaba/SigmaOct/README.md

 ```

-this endpoint regiters user [user, admin], the default usertype is [user].
+this endpoint regiters user [user, admin], the user type must be passed user/admin.

 example